-We have all been there, you’re sitting at home on your day off and you suddenly notice all the clutter.
-The longer you stare at it the more it starts to bug you.
 Before the clutter drives you mad, you need to know how to declutter your home fast.
-It’s about making quick and fast decisions and not allowing yourself to get sidetracked by reminiscing or studying each piece of paperwork
+It’s about making quick and fast decisions and not allowing yourself to get sidetracked by reminiscing or studying each piece of paperwork.
+As a master declutterer myself I have some decluttering tips to help you in getting rid of clutter.

 If your like me, you deal with it for a week, month, or maybe a couple of months putting things away every so often.
 It’s inevitable that those things will make their way back into these spots.
 You’ll be sitting on your sofa browsing Pinterest and staring at your kids red mega blocks wagon sitting off to the side yet completely out of place.